ririya/snake_ladder/README.md

  This is a pure openCV python code, using carefully designed algorithms.
 Supervised machine learning was avoided due to a lack of a dataset.
  State of the art object detection neural networks would definitely outperform the developed algorithms and any other supervised machine learning algorithm.

- The algorithms were not developed seeking optimal computational performance, so parallelization and efficient data structures could further optimize the code.

- The algorithms could also be further improved by fine-tuning all global parameters.

- Another possible improvement is first identifying and removing the numbers in the image as it tends to have high accuracy.
-However, for now we tried to avoid any supervised machine learning.

 ## Ladder Detection